hiiamboris/red-wiki/[design]-apply-function.md

 ## straight-sugar (dynamic direct, dynamic context, dyna-path) (a?)

 Looks like a regular func call, but refinements can be get-words (like in a regular path) and are evaluated rather than being treated as literal/fixed/truthy.
+Their values come from the environment/context.
 Supported internally by semi-sweet.

 ```
 path! <args> ; free ranging